 The Aggressor, in his or her bravado, is inclined to see the judge as biased.
 This belief might negatively affect his decision-making.

 Finally, the Appeaser considers the judge to be untouchable, the benevolent One with the last word in whom their reliance is justified.

 How to Become a Conqueror

 Some of us take a certain delight in the sort of confrontation one faces in litigation.
 You know the kind.
 That friend who didn’t pay their mortgage but waits with impish anticipation to be served a summons so they can dish out some misery on the bank.

 For the rest of us, a courtroom is not where we want to be.

 Litigation is tough.
 It can seem overwhelming.
-But when we keep our heads and our cool, we can become the kind of pro se litigant that wins.
+But when we keep our cool and increase our knowledge of the process, we can become the kind of pro se litigant that wins.

 If you’re an Appeaser now, aim for the confidence of an Aggressor.
 Learning enough to stay in the game will build your confidence.